Colored Pencils vs. Watercolor Pencils

 A common source of confusion and questions are from people trying to decide whether they should go with colored pencils or watercolor pencils for their next purchase.
 So which is right for you?
 Like many things, it depends.

 In general, conventional wax and oil-based pencils will allow you to enjoy better blending capabilities than with watercolors.
-In addition, non-water-soluble pencils will generally put down deeper, thicker color.
-There is also a bit of a learning curve associated with watercolors, and trying to get the hang of them for a beginner might prove to be a bit challenging and potentially frustrating.
+In addition, non-water-soluble pencils will typically put down deeper, thicker color.
+There is also a bit of a higher learning curve associated with watercolors, and trying to get the hang of them for a beginner might prove to be a bit challenging and potentially frustrating.

 That being said, some of the higher-end watercolors such as the Faber-Castell Albrecht Dürer and Caran d’Ache Supracolor soft are still creamy enough to be used both with and without water as long as proper care is taken in using them.
 Obviously, these are going to be on the top of the spectrum in terms of cost, but you could make the argument that you would only have to purchase one set of pencils vs. two (a water-soluble set and a non-water soluble set).

 Either approach you take, be sure to perform proper research by checking out the reviews located on this site.
 Doing so will help ensure that your next pencil purchase is the best set for your particular needs.
 But no matter what you choose, we encourage you to always be on the lookout for new types of pencils to try.
 That is the only way you will find something better than what you are currently using.